mudassir-toptal/ZMs/README.md

 - **Component Integration**: User interactions and data flow
 - **End-to-End Scenarios**: Complete user workflows

+### AI Disclosure

+I've definitely used AI on calculating and fixing advance calculations of formulas and writing some test cases (although I could write some of the test cases but I've asked AI to generate some of them so that I can fill what I've missed).

 ### Looms

 **Building a Mini Spreadsheet with Formula Functionality 📊**